Getting the Most Out of Our Employees

 Issues

-Sea-based aquaculture farms are located offshore.
-Daily feeding of farmed fish typically requires a feeder boat to travel to the aquaculture cage, which can be dangerous in bad weather.
-In order to make aquaculture a sustainable business, the group believes that it is our task to further improve the safety of employees involved in the Aquaculture Business.
+Sea farms are located offshore.
+Daily feeding typically requires a feeder boat to travel to the cage, which can be dangerous in bad weather.
+In order to make aquaculture a sustainable business, we believe that it is our task to further improve the safety of employees involved in the Aquaculture Business.

 The group’s Initiatives

-Improvement of feeding work by introduction of barges
+Improvement of feeding work by introduction of barge

 In the fall of 2022, our subsidiary Japan Salmon Farm Inc. introduced automatic feeding by barge for the first time in Japan.
 Barges are non-propelled boats that can store feed for about two weeks.
 The barges enable the stocking of feed onboard and implementation of remote feeding.
 The replenishment of feed on barges can be done in bulk when weather conditions are favorable, improving the safety of workers involved in the process.